-It is the policy of the PVC Nursing and Allied Health Department to allow all students the opportunity to apply for admission to the Vocational Nursing program without prejudice or predetermination.
+It is the policy of the PVC Nursing and Allied Health Department to allow all students the opportunity to apply for admission to the Fast Track Vocational Nursing program without prejudice or predetermination.

 All students must be 17 years old on the first day of class.
 All students must have an official high school transcript or GED.
 A state accredited company must evaluate all foreign transcripts for twelfth grade equivalency.
-Students must have the prerequisites completed before the first day of class.
-Placement testing, beyond the required English and Math levels, will be sufficient for admission to the program.
+Students must have the prerequisites completed before the first day of class or have approval from the Associate Dean of Nursing and Allied Health to continue pre-requisite courses during the first semester of the program.
 Candidates will be selected from completed applications.
 Candidates must pass a background check and drug screening.
 Candidates must have current American Heart Association Health Care Provider (CPR) by the first day of class.
+Candidates must score 50% or higher on their TEAS exam.